-Roberta Metsola is the First Vice-President of the European Parliament
+Roberta Metsola is the President of the European Parliament

 She was first elected as an MEP for Malta and Gozo in 2013, being re-elected in 2014 and 2019.
 Roberta is also the Head of the Partit Nazzjonalista (PN) Delegation within the European People’s Party Group in the European Parliament.
 She is a lawyer by profession, specialising in European law and politics.
 Born in 1979, Roberta is married to Ukko and is the mother of four boys.

 A girl from the Mediterranean

 Roberta was born on 18 January 1979.
 Daughter of Rita and Geoffrey, eldest of three children.
 She grew up in the seaside town of Gżira in Malta.